awsdocs/amazon-cloudfront-developer-guide/doc_source/receiving-notifications.md

 A name for the alarm\.

 **Send a notification to**
-The Amazon SNS topic to send notification to if this metrics triggers an alarm\.
+The Amazon SNS topic to send notification to if this metric triggers an alarm\.

 **Whenever *<metric> <operator> <value>***
 Specify when CloudWatch should trigger an alarm and send a notification to the Amazon SNS topic\.
-For example, to receive a notification when the `5xx` error rate exceeds one percent, specify the following:
+For example, to receive a notification when the `5xx` error rate exceeds 1%, specify the following:
 **Whenever Average of 5xxErrorRate** **> 1**
 Note the following about specifying values:
 + Enter only whole numbers without punctuation\.
 For example, to specify one thousand, enter **1000**\.